Law, ML

 • 3 electives from either the JD curriculum or the ML curriculum

 Coursework may be completed on a full-time or part-time basis.
-Members of the Penn community may take one or more ML courses as stand-alone courses before or without enrolling in the ML degree program.
-Note that a maximum of two ML courses taken prior to matriculation in the ML program may be applied toward the ML degree if request is made and approval is given by the ML program.
+Note that a maximum of two ML courses taken prior to matriculation in the ML program may be applied toward the ML degree if request is made and the ML program gives approval.

 ML Degree Requirements